monsterkodi/kode/readme.md

 It is highly inspired by and *tries* to be compatible with [CoffeeScript](http://coffeescript.org), while adding a few enhancements.

-Right now (end of 2021) it is a work in progress and not yet functional.
+Right now (end of 2021) it is a work in progress and not yet fully functional.

-A list of features I plan to take over from my first CoffeeScript clone [koffee](http://github.com/monsterkodi/koffee):
+# A list of things that work already:

 ## Constructor shortcut